What are the terms of the Single Public Service Pension scheme?

 The INTO published a supplement on the Single Service Pension scheme in the October 2022 edition of InTouch.
 Click here (PDF) to access the supplement.

 The contribution rates for the Single Public Service Pension are 3.5% of net pensionable remuneration and 3% of pensionable remuneration.
 This contribution automatically includes pensions for spouses or civil partners and eligible children.

 The INTO also held a webinar on 26 October 2022 outlining the scheme and explaining the pension benefit statements which are issued to members of the scheme.

 The INTO in conjunction with our insurance broker Cornmarket has developed an online pension estimator to guide members in assessing their potential retirement benefits.

 The tool has been designed by independent actuaries Trident Consulting exclusively for teachers in the Single Public Service Pension Scheme.

 Note, macros must be enabled on Excel.
 Data inputted will not be stored by INTO or Cornmarket and will not be used for any other purpose.
 Click here for the estimator.

 Are you considering augmenting your pension?

-Members of the Single Scheme are encouraged to augment their pensions in order to guarantee better income in retirement.
-The earlier this is done in your career the better, and the sooner tax advantages can be availed of.
+Members of the Single Scheme can augment their pension in order to guarantee better income in retirement.

-Advice on augmenting your pension is available from Trevor Gardiner, Education Market Manager at Cornmarket Group Financial Services Ltd. firstname.lastname@example.org or call 087 737 5346.
+Further advice on options for augmenting your pension is available from Trevor Gardiner, Education Market Manager at Cornmarket Group Financial Services Ltd. firstname.lastname@example.org or call 087 737 5346.